boyski/pmaudit/README.md

 ### pmash

-A C program which operates as a wrapper over the shell.
-Due to being written in C it's much faster than pmaudit but more limited.
+This is a C program which operates as a wrapper over the shell.
+Due to being written in C it's much faster than pmaudit but has fewer features.
 It derives only per-target prerequisite data and writes it only in make format.

+Other features of pmaudit could be imported into pmash for speed.

 ### pmamake

-A tiny shell wrapper provided to document ways by which either tool could be introduced into a GNU make build.
-It's intended solely as a demo.
+This is a tiny shell wrapper provided to document ways by which either tool could be introduced into a GNU make build.
+It's intended solely as a demo of what can be done.

 ## Uses of Build Auditing